 16 Some staff or ex officio membership categories allow for a nominee to be appointed in place of a named role.
 This is detailed on relevant committee constitutions.
-A nominee is appointed as a regular member of the committee rather than a temporary member (alternate) as outlined below.
+A nominee is appointed as a regular member of the committee rather than a temporary member (alternate) as outlined in paragraphs 17 to 20.